Why We Use Lion’s Mane Fruiting Bodies & Not Lion’s Mane Mycelium

-In the US, it’s both cheaper and easier to grow mycelium on substrates like grain than it is to grow fruiting bodies.
+In the US, it’s both cheaper, easier and quicker to grow mycelium on filler substrates like grain than it is to grow fruiting bodies.
 That’s why so many products and supplements use Lion’s Mane mycelium.
-But cheaper and easier are not what you want when it comes to your well-being.
+But cheaper, quicker and easier (especially with lots of filler) are not what you want when it comes to your well-being.

 In the photo on this post, you’ll see the big white fruiting body — with the mycelium behind it.
 Which one would you think is more potent?

 Take one look at this mushroom, and you may know why it’s used: It looks like a brain (sort of) and that’s its main use, traditionally and according to modern research.*